Italy enacts new Digital Nomad Work Visa

 An amendment to the Law converting Decree-Law n.
 4/2022 (Sostegni ter) legally defines who is to be considered a digital nomad as a worker from a country outside the European Union who perform “highly professional and digital” tasks.

-An entry visa obtainable via the consulate in the country of origin will therefore be sufficient to enter the country.
-This will allow individuals to come to and work in Italy on condition that on arrival they request a stay permit (“permesso di soggiorno“) and that they have comprehensive health insurance.
-The stay permit can be renewed and extended after the initial one year period.
+An entry visa obtainable via an Italian consulate in the country of origin will therefore be sufficient to enter the country.
+This will allow individuals to come to and work in Italy on condition that on arrival they request a stay permit (“permesso di soggiorno“) and that they meet the conditions set out below.
+The stay permit can be renewed and extended after the initial one year period provided the conditions continue to be met.

 Digital nomads will in any case be obliged to comply with all tax and social security provisions.
 Given that Italy has a couple of favourable tax regimes (see below) for new arrivers, this should not be an overly onerous condition (as regards the tax anyway) as long as new arrivers take advice prior to moving on the timing of the move, check the conditions for the relief, and properly forecast in advance the timing of tax/social security payments.

-These new rules will allow non EU citizens to work remotely without needing to apply for one of the (few) working stay permits under the usual annual quotas set by the annual “Decreto Flussi” (pursuant to Legislative Decree No. 286 of 1998 – Consolidated Immigration Code).
+These new rules will allow non EU citizens to work remotely without needing to apply for one of the (few) working stay permits under the usual annual quotas set by the annual “Decreto Flussi” (pursuant to Legislative Decree No. 286 of 1998 – Consolidated Immigration Code) or otehr form of visa(stay permit which generally require sponsorship by an Italian employer or investment.

 Who is a digital nomad?